waylow/boneWidget/README.md

 ----------
 2.8 list of bugs/todos:

+-doesn't delete old widget when replacing with a new version

 Symmetrize errors:
 -if the widget names end with .001 etc it will throw an error -if no objects are selected it will throw an error